charliecpeterson/aiterminal/docs/USER_GUIDE.md

 - Type to highlight matches.
 - Press `Enter` for next match, `Shift + Enter` for previous.

+### 4.5 Scrolling & Scrollbar
+- Mouse wheel/trackpad scrolling is supported.
+A visible right-hand scrollbar overlay appears; you can click or drag it to move through the buffer.
+- If system scrollbars are hidden (e.g., macOS auto-hide), the overlay ensures you still see position and can drag to scroll.

 ### 5. Clickable Links
 URLs in the terminal are automatically detected.
 - **Hover**: The link will be underlined.